-This prospectus is part of a registration statement that we have filed with the SEC, using the "shelf" registration process.
-Under the shelf registration process, we may offer, from time to time, in one or more offerings up to \$100,000,000 of our common stock, preferred stock, subscription rights to purchase shares of our common stock or debt securities, on terms to be determined at the time of the offering.
-Furthermore, pursuant to certain SEC rules, in no event will we sell our securities in a public primary offering with a value exceeding more than one-third of our public float in any 12-month period so long as our public float remains below \$75.0 million.
-The securities may be offered at prices and on terms described in one or more supplements to this prospectus.
-This prospectus provides you with a general description of the securities that we may offer.
-Each time we use this prospectus to offer securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
-The prospectus supplement may also add, update or change information contained in this prospectus.
-If there is any inconsistency between information in this prospectus and any accompanying prospectus supplement together with any exhibits and the additional information described under the headings "Available Information" and "Risk Factors" before you make an investment decision.
+This Prospectus is part of a registration statement that we have filed with the SEC, using the "shelf" registration process.
+Under the shelf registration process, we may offer, from time to time, in one or more offerings up to \$200,000,000 of our common stock, preferred stock, subscription rights to purchase shares of our common stock or debt securities, on terms to be determined at the time of the offering.
+The securities may be offered at prices and on terms described in one or more supplements to this Prospectus.
+This Prospectus provides you with a general description of the securities that we may offer.
+Each time we use this Prospectus to offer securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
+The prospectus supplement may also add, update or change information contained in this Prospectus.
+If there is any inconsistency between information in this Prospectus and any accompanying prospectus supplement, you should rely only on the information contained in the prospectus supplement.
+Please carefully read this Prospectus and any prospectus supplement together with any exhibits and the additional information described under the headings "SEC Filing Information" in this Prospectus and "Risk Factors" in this Prospectus, any prospectus supplement or in any free writing prospectus prepared by or on behalf of us or to which we have referred you before you make an investment decision.